Sell only electric 2-wheelers in India post 2025, says Ola Chairman

-New Delhi, Aug 15 (IANS) Ola Chairman and Group Executive Officer Bhavish Aggarwal is of the view that the industry and consumers should come together and commit towards the selling only electric two-wheelers in India after 2025.
+New Delhi: Ola Chairman and Group Executive Officer Bhavish Aggarwal is of the view that the industry and consumers should come together and commit towards the selling only electric two-wheelers in India after 2025.

 In a blog after the launch of Ola's electric scooters, Aggarwal announced 'Mission Electric'.